jerryyf/aaaafuzzer/README.md

 ## Harness capabilities
 The harness is able to detect crashes that occuer when an invalid input is given.
 It also checks if there are infinite while loops by keeping track of the time.
 If the time goes over a certain threshold, it will exit the program.
+Additionally, it is also capable of a simple code coverage that improves efficiency of the fuzzer.

 ## Bugs our fuzzer finds
 - Information leaks